-Application of economic analysis tools to health decision-making at the individual-level and in health care and
+Application of economic analysis tools to health decision-making at the individual-level and in health care and public health systems.

 Prerequisites: ECON 2113 or equivalent.

 MPH 6800 - Health Policy and Politics (3 SH)

 Examines the health policy formation context as a component of the environment of public health administration and practice and roles of public health and healthcare professionals.